zahurul-islam/unstructured_rag/README.md

 ## Examples

-The `examples` directory contains Jupyter notebooks demonstrating how to use the system:
+The `examples` directory contains a Jupyter notebook demonstrating how to use the system:

-- **basic_rag.ipynb**: Basic usage of the RAG system
+- **basic_rag.ipynb**: Basic usage of the RAG system with step-by-step instructions
-- **advanced_rag.ipynb**: Advanced features and customization

 ## Development